code-differently/code-differently-24-q1/lesson_03/README.md

 1. Read CC 2,4; SEG 1
 1. Create three new quiz questions.

+## Important reminders

+* Make sure to sync your fork before creating a branch in order to pull in the latest changes.
+* Sync your branch often to avoid merge conflicts and execute `git pull` to bring the latest changes to your machine.
+* If your branch is too far behind or you run into too many issues, feel free to delete and re-create your repository.
+Make sure to review the lesson_01 README for instructions on how to create your fork and branch properly.
+* Remember, you should not reuse a branch you've used to submit a pull request.
+If you need to make changes, create a new branch and work from there after you've updated your fork to the latest.

 ## Creating new quiz questions

 In this assignment, you will modify a new project to include three quiz questions based on the content you've learned in this course so far.
 Feel free to choose any topic for your questions.